xiaer6289/Online-Shopping-System/README.md

-### 🛒 Online Shopping System (Java)
+# 🛒 Online Shopping System
 ## 📌 Project Overview

-* This project is an Online Shopping System built using Java.
-* It allows customers to shop online and admins to manage products.
-* All data (customers, admins, orders, products) is stored in text files.
+* This Online Shopping System implemented provides functionalities for both customers and admins with CRUD operations, product management, order processing, and file-based storage.
+* The system simulates real-world e-commerce features such as user authentication, cart management, order history, and simple payment validation.

 ## ✨ Features
-# 👤 Customer
+### 👤 Customer

 * 🔐 Register & Login (with validation for password, email, and address)